 #Quantifying the Resilience of Aquatic Ecosystems

 I received my Ph.D. in Ecology and Evolutionary Biology from the University of Toronto (2013-2017) working with Drs.
 Keith Somers and Don Jackson.
 The objectives of my PhD were to answer two primary questions:

 Resilience was first described in ecology by Holling (1973) as a property of ecosystems related to how those systems respond to environmental disturbance.
 Since its introduction to ecology, ‘resilience’ has grown to be a leading framework for managing freshwater ecosystems.
 However, a challenge for implementing such frameworks is how to measure resilience.
 In my PhD thesis, I first demonstrated the utility of distance-based metrics in multivariate ordinations for quantifying the relative resistance and resilience of communities to disturbance (Lamothe et al. 2017).
-I then utilized that approach and characterized the relative resistance and resilience of freshwater zooplankton communities to changing environmental conditions (In Peer-Review).
+I then utilized that approach and characterized the relative resistance and resilience of freshwater zooplankton communities to changing environmental conditions (Lamothe et al. In Press).
 Finally, I supplemented the species-based approaches taken in the first two chapters of my thesis with a chapter of functional diversity, and quantified the functional redundancy of freshwater fishes across nearly 7,000 Ontario lakes (In Peer-Review).

 My Ph.D. research was a small piece of a large collaborative effort (Canadian Network for Aquatic Ecosystem Services) headed by my co-supervisor, Dr. Donald Jackson.
 Check us out at: www.cnaes.ca and a paper that I collaborated on here.